Building Terminology Translator

 S

-Section– Also known as a cross section, this is a view of an architectural drawing that cuts through a view and shows what is inside a wall for instance.
+Section: Also known as a cross-section, this is a view of an architectural drawing that cuts through a view and shows what is inside a wall, for instance.

-Sheetrock – A manufactured panel made out of gypsum plaster and encased in a thin cardboard.
+Sheetrock – A panel made of gypsum plaster and encased in a thin cardboard.
 Usually 1/2″ thick and 4′ x 8′ or 4′ x 12′ in size.
 The joint compound.
 There are different colors, Green board type drywall has a greater resistance to moisture than regular white board and is occasionally used in bathrooms.
 It is also a brand name for Drywall.

 Sheeting / Sheathing– used interchangeably, it is the outer layer of the framing also on the roof

-Shingles – Roof covering of asphalt or other materials designed to be long lasting ,good looking and waterproof.
-Color effects heat transfer.
+Shingles: Roof coverings made of asphalt or other materials designed to be long-lasting, good-looking, and waterproof.
+Color affects heat transfer.They are also used as siding.

 Sister– “Sistering” is a method of adding a similar piece of lumber to say a bent board and strengthening or splinting with nails and glue

 Soffit – The area below the eaves and overhangs.
 The underside where the roof overhangs the walls.
-Usually the underside of an overhanging cornice.
+Usually, the underside of an overhanging cornice.

-Stem Wall – This is the vertical piece of concrete that connects the footing to the framing.
+Stem Wall: This is the vertical piece of concrete that connects the footing to the framing.
 It is designed to stick over the dirt at least 6″.

 • King Stud : the first, full height stud on either side of a door or window opening.